romitagl/kgraph/frontend/README.md

 }
 ```

 Remember also to set the values for the environment variables in the `.env` file.
-Example `export HASURA_GRAPHQL_ADMIN_SECRET="hasura-admin-secret"` as explained in the [Hasura README](../backend/hasura/README.md).

 ### Cypress testing